Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

-- **ctx**: An object with a bunch of getter functions for accessing information about the current context, such as who invoke this function, the argument supplied and the state of the chain.
+- **ctx**: An object with a bunch of getter functions for accessing information about the current context, such as who invoke this function, the argument supplied and the current state of the chain.
 - **amount**: The amount of GTU included in the transaction which invoked this function.
 - **logger**: An object with functions for outputting to the log of the smart